 - Notes and Names in Books (Chicago, 1900).
 See WorldCat.

-- The Poems and Ballads of Sir Walter Scott, Bart (1900) editor, volume 2, volume 3, volume 4, volume 5, volume 6 [The Internet Archive Scans are from the International Edition and printed in Boston.]
+- The Poems and Ballads of Sir Walter Scott, Bart (1900) editor, volume 2 (Marmion), volume 3 (The Lady of the Lake and Miscellaneous Poems), volume 4 (Rokeby), volume 5 (The Lord of the Isles, Occasional Pieces), volume 6 (The Bridal of Triermain, Harold the Dauntless, etc.) [The Internet Archive Scans are from the Dana Estes International Edition and printed in Boston.]

 - Prince Charles Edward Stuart: The Young Chevalier (Longmans, Green, and Co., 1900)